Do you love to write code? Are you passionate about software craftsmanship? Would you like to work on projects with tangible impact?

 - Apache httpd and the Apache Portable Runtime

 How to apply

 Does this job really require Go skills?
-If not, please let us know so that we can keep the jobs all about Go.
+If not, please report it and we will take a look.